-Committees: Audit, Compensation and ESG
+Committees: Audit, Compensation and ESG (Chair)

 Mr. Lewis joined our Board of Directors in January 2021.
-Mr. Lewis currently serves as a member of our Audit Committee, Compensation Committee and ESG Committee.
+Mr. Lewis has served as Chair of the ESG Committee since April 2022 and currently serves as a member of our Audit Committee and Compensation Committee.
 Mr. Lewis has over 34 years of electric operations experience, having served as both Interim President as well as Senior Vice President, Electric Operations of Pacific Gas & Electric Corporation ("PG&E"), which filed for bankruptcy protection in 2019 and successfully emerged from bankruptcy in 2020.
-In these roles, Mr. Lewis oversaw all aspects of PG&E's Electric Operations, including the company's wildfire prevention and response efforts, longerterm grid resiliency initiatives, system-wide vegetation management work and emergency preparedness and response efforts.
+In these roles, Mr. Lewis oversaw all aspects of PG&E's Electric Operations, including the company's wildfire prevention and response efforts, longer-term grid resiliency initiatives, system-wide vegetation management work and emergency preparedness and response efforts.
 Mr. Lewis joined PG&E in 2018 and retired from PG&E in December 2020.
-Prior to joining PG&E, Mr. Lewis served as Duke Energy's Senior Vice President and Chief Distribution Office, responsible for distribution operations across six states.
+Prior to joining PG&E, from 2016 to July 2018, Mr. Lewis served as Duke Energy's Senior Vice President and Chief Distribution Office, responsible for distribution operations across six states.
 Mr. Lewis previously served in increasingly more senior roles in electric transmission and distribution, including as Chief Transmission Officer at Duke Energy.
 He holds a bachelor's degree in electrical engineering from the University of Florida and an MBA from Nova Southeastern University.
 He attended both the Advanced Management Program at Duke University and the Finance and Accounting for Non-Financial Management Program at the University of Pennsylvania Wharton School.
 In January 2021, Mr. Lewis was appointed and currently serves on the Board of Directors of Portland General Electric Company as in independent director, as well as a member of the Board's Audit Committee and Finance Committee.
+In October 2021, Mr. Lewis was appointed and currently serves on the Board of Directors of Osmose Utilities Services, Inc., as well a member of its Audit Committee.

-Mr. Lewis brings over 34 years of electric operations experience, much of which is directly applicable to our industrial services business.
-In light of our strategic focus on accelerating growth within electrical utility and industrial end-markets, his extensive career in the electric utility industry and deep knowledge of the industry's approach to environmental sustainability provide a unique perspective to our Board.
+Mr. Lewis brings over 35 years of electric operations experience, much of which is directly applicable to our industrial services segment.
+In light of our strategic focus on accelerating growth within electrical utility and industrial end-markets, his extensive career in the electric utility industry and deep knowledge of the industry's approach to environmental sustainability provides a distinctive perspective to our Board.
 Mr. Lewis brings valuable insight into the perspectives of our site access and solutions customers.
 In addition to his knowledge of the electric utility and industrial business, his background has provided Mr. Lewis with valuable experiences in the areas of senior management, human resources, ESG, strategic planning, safety and crisis management.